Eppo-exp/js-client-sdk/README.md

 | **`throwOnFailedInitialization`** | boolean | Throw an error (reject the promise) if unable to fetch initial configurations during initialization. | `true` |
 | **`numPollRequestRetries`** | number | If polling for updated configurations after initialization, the number of additional times a request will be attempted before giving up.
 Subsequent attempts are done using an exponential backoff. | `7` |

-## Syncronous initialization
+## Off-line initialization

-The SDK supports synchronous initialization.
-This is useful if you want to initialize the SDK with a configuration from your server SDK.
-In this mode the SDK will not attempt to fetch a configuration from Eppo's CDN, but will instead use the one you provide.
+The SDK supports off-line initialization if you want to initialize the SDK with a configuration from your server SDK or other external process.
+In this mode the SDK will not attempt to fetch a configuration from Eppo's CDN, but will instead use the provided values.

-When this function returns the SDK is ready for assignments.
+This function is synchronous and ready to handle assignments after it returns.

 ```javascript
 import { offlineInit, Flag, ObfuscatedFlag } from "@eppo/js-client-sdk";